ytxiuxiu/notes/Minor Thesis/final thesis structure.md

 methodology - practical, need to build and test the system
 ```

-## Problem
+## Problems

-printing overhangs requires support material, which slow down the printing and also waste the material
+problems with layer-based 3D printing - [[[Current unidirectional extrusion systems require printing sacrificial material to support printed features such as overhangs.
+In order to create complex geometries such as overhangs and undercuts, current additive manufacturing systems need to provide means to support the printed features of subsequent layers.
+In the material extrusion process, this is typically done by printing fine scaffold structures from the build material.
+Such sacrificial support structures require ad- ditional material and consume a large portion of the print- ing time.
+Post-processing operations thereby are necessitated for separating the printed objects with built-in support.
+(RevoMaker)]]]

+problems with freeform 3D printing - low quality or high cost

+problems with wireframe 3D printing - wires printed horizontally are saggy due to the gravity (Figure 2) and have limited ability to print complex structures due to the limitation of their algorithms and the low degree of freedom (DOF) of printers or the difficulties to avoid collisions of robotic arms.

-in this research, three different approaches are investigated to eliminate support material
+In this research, we present three different approaches for different types of 3D printing are investigated to eliminate support material

-freeform printing -
+1. a hybrid of freeform and layer-based 3D printing
-generalised cylinder -
+2. generalised cylinder printing -
-wireframe - long and thin overhangs without sag
+3. wireframe - prints long and thin wires without sag

-problem with conventional 3d printer - low dof,
+Our design goals are:
+* Build a FDM 3D printing system using off-the-shelf robotic arms and repurposed FDM 3D printing system
+* Find appropriate printing parameters in order to 3D print consistently using such system
+* Improve the quality with PLA freeform 3D printing
+* Reduce the use of build material of layer-based 3D printing
+* Improve the quality of wireframe 3D printing
+* Reduce the need of post-processing

 ## Methodology